kikispcmr/social_robotics/assignment_3/README.md

 # DriveSystem Simulation for Emotional Response

-This script simulates an emotional response system using a DriveSystem class.
+We allow the user to show Aruco cards to the robot, each representing different emotions.
+Based on the shown cards or an combination of them, the system calculates whether it is appropriate to express neutral, negative or positive emotion via a drive system, implemented in the DriveSystem class.
 It is designed to interact with a robot to provide dynamic and empathetic emotional responses based on perceived inputs.

 ## Prerequisites